Amityaron/Amityaron/README.md

 ### MS.c Thesis on Clustering Methods for High-Dimensional Single-Cell Flow and Mass Cytometry Data
 with Professor David Zucker.<br />
-The thesis delves into the development of a semi-supervised clustering model from scratch for Single-Cell Flow.<br /> The construction of this model is centered around a focus on evaluation and assessment.<br />
+The thesis delves into the development of a semi-supervised clustering model from scratch for Single-Cell Flow.<br /> The thesis focuses on proposing a two-layer semi-supervised model for analyzing flow cytometry datasets.<br />
+Based on clustering internal and external evaluation..<br />
 **Link to the thesis:** [Link](https://huji.primo.exlibrisgroup.com/discovery/fulldisplay?context=L&vid=972HUJI_INST:972HUJI_V1&search_scope=MyInst_and_CI&tab=Search_Options&docid=alma9921265660403701) <br />

 ###  [Detailed Notes and Resources (Hebrew)](https://github.com/Amityaron/Notes/tree/main)